 On January 12, 2018, a fiscal 2019 consensus tax revenue estimate of \$27.594 billion was agreed upon by the Secretary of Administration and Finance and the chairs of the House and Senate Committees on Ways and Means.
-This estimate reflects a projection of 3.5% tax revenue growth over projected fiscal 2018 tax revenues (as revised), and also assumes that the state income tax rate will decrease from 5.1% to 5.05% on January 1, 2019, in accordance with the statutory mechanism.
-After accounting for statutorily required transfers for pensions, the MBTA, the MSBA and the Workforce Training Fund, the Secretary and Committee chairs agreed that \$22.982 billion would be the maximum amount of tax revenue available for the fiscal 2019 budget.
+This estimate reflected a projection of 3.5% tax revenue growth over the then-projected fiscal 2018 tax revenues (as revised), and also assumed that the state income tax rate would decrease from 5.1% to 5.05% on January 1, 2019, in accordance with the statutory mechanism.
+After accounting for the statutorily required transfer for pensions and allocations to the MBTA, the MSBA and the Workforce Training Fund, the Secretary and Committee chairs agreed that \$22.982 billion would be the maximum amount of tax revenue available for the fiscal 2019 budget.

 On January 24, 2018, the Governor filed his fiscal 2019 budget recommendation, providing for a total of \$40.904 billion in state spending, excluding \$452 million in projected transfers to the Medical Assistance Trust Fund, which represented an increase of 2.6% over projected fiscal 2018 spending.
-The budget proposal anticipates a deposit of \$96 million to the Commonwealth Stabilization Fund in fiscal 2019, which, assuming that \$66 million is deposited in the Stabilization Fund in 2018, would produce a fund balance of \$1.463 billion at the end of fiscal 2019.
+The budget proposal anticipated a deposit of \$96 million to the Commonwealth Stabilization Fund in fiscal 2019.